ComposableAnalytics/Composapy/docs/composapy-dev.md

 - `build` does everything needed for you to build inside your composable analytics solution, including creating a wheel and adding all the necessary files to the project components.
+  - note: after running tox build, you may need to rebuild datalabservice (and possibly unittest) in the composable analytics project. otherwise, visual studio may "forget" to copy the new wheels to the output directory
 - `test` uses a virtual env to run your tests inside, but does not create a new wheel.
 - `black` is for formatting your code without having to run tests or build.